Cold cuts that are not highly processed

 Applegate Farms is worth a look also

 I eats turkey wraps from the sodexo cafeteria where I work or a local deli.
 I don't know what brand of meat they are using and I feel confident that what I don't know won't hurt me.
-So I'm good.0
+So I'm good.

 I either roast or slow cook chicken or turkey parts and use that for lunches.
 Sometimes other meats too, but those both are easy.
 I got a bunch of turkey parts from a farm I get meat from so tried the slow cooking thing and was delighted to realize it makes for delicious and tender turkey, even from the breast, but also from the legs and wings.

 Thanks everyone!!!
-So much good advice0
+So much good advice

 Maple Leaf Natural Selections, available here in Canada.
 I get the roast chicken and turkey.